Guan Yu: Contemporary veneration

 Among the Cantonese people who emigrated to California during the mid-19th century, the worship of Guan Yu was an important element.
 Statues and tapestry images of the god can be found in a number of historical California joss houses (a local term for Chinese folk religion temples), where his name may be given with various Anglicised spellings, including: Kwan Dai, Kwan Tai or Kuan Ti for Guandi (Emperor Guan); Kuan Kung for Guan Gong (Lord Guan), Wu Ti or Mo Dai for Wu Di (War Deity), Kuan Yu, Kwan Yu, or Quan Yu for Guan Yu.
 The Mendocino Joss House, a historical landmark also known as Mo Dai Miu (Wudimiao, i.e. the Temple of the Deity of War), or Temple of Kwan Tai, built in 1852, is a typical example of the small shrines erected to Guan Yu in the United States.

 Guan Yu is also worshipped as a door god in Chinese and Taoist temples, with portraits of him being pasted on doors to ward off evil spirits, usually in pairings with Zhang Fei, Guan Ping, Guan Sheng or Zhou Cang.

 Apart from general worship, Guan Yu is also commemorated in China with colossal statues such as the 1,320-tonne sculpture in Jingzhou City, Hubei Province, standing at 58 metres.

+Wealth and protective deity in commercial settings

+Beyond his roles as a martial deity and bodhisattva, Guan Yu is venerated by Chinese businessmen in Shanxi, Hong Kong, Macau and Southeast Asia as a deity of wealth, since he is perceived to bless the upright and protect them from the wicked.
+A reason often given for this association is the Romance of the Three Kingdoms episode of the Huarong Trail, in which Guan Yu allowed Cao Cao and his men to pass through safely; for that, he was perceived to be able to extend the lifespan of people in need.

+The historical basis of Guan Yu's identification as a wealth deity is comparatively recent.
+Barend J. ter Haar, in his monograph Guan Yu: The Religious Afterlife of a Failed Hero (Oxford University Press, 2017), notes that the earliest documented references to Guan Yu in this role date only to the eighteenth century, considerably later than his establishment as a martial, exorcist, and rain deity, and that the wealth-deity function does not appear in the older narrative traditions preserved in temple stelae.

+Among Cantonese, Hokkien, Teochew, and Hakka diaspora business communities — including those of Hong Kong, Singapore, Malaysia, Indonesia, the Philippines and the United States — Guan Yu shrines are conventionally placed at the entrance of shops and offices, with daily incense offered at the opening and closing of business.

+The dual veneration of Guan Yu by both law enforcement (notably the Hong Kong Police Force, which maintains shrines in many police stations) and triad organisations is a frequently noted feature of Hong Kong commercial life.